-We enter into contracts that include combinations of license, support, professional services, and third-party products, which are accounted for as separate performance obligations with differing revenue recognition patterns.
+Our contracts may contain multiple performance obligations with differing revenue recognition patterns.
 Revenue is recognized when or as control of the promised goods or services is transferred to customers.
-Our software licenses are primarily delivered on a perpetual basis, whereby the customer receives rights to use the software for an indefinite time period or a specified term and delivery and revenue recognition occurs at the point in time when the customer has the ability to download or access the software.
-Our customers may also contract with us for a Software as a Service ("SaaS") type license, whereby the customer only has a right to access the software for a defined term.
+Our software licenses may be perpetual, whereby the customer receives rights to use the software for an indefinite time period, or the license may be for a specified term.
+Transfer of the license and revenue recognition, including minimum guaranteed license royalties, occurs at the point in time the customer has the ability to download, use or access the software.
+Variable license royalties contingent on customer sales of products are recognized when the subsequent sales occur and the contingency is resolved.
+Our customers may also contract for a Software as a Service ("SaaS") offering whereby the customer only has a right to access our software for a defined term.
 SaaS licenses are recognized ratably over the subscription period beginning on the date the license is made available to customers.